Hans-Peter Berger

-Hans-Peter Berger (born 28 September 1981) is an Austrian professional footballer who plays for Salzburger AK 1914 as a goalkeeper.
+Hans-Peter Berger (born 28 September 1981) is an Austrian former professional footballer who played as a goalkeeper.
+He is the goalkeeper coach of Chinese Super League club Chengdu Rongcheng.

-Club career
+Playing career

 Born in Salzburg, Berger played for several clubs in his homeland, competing in all three major levels.
 He appeared in 102 Bundesliga games in his career, mainly with SV Ried which he helped to the second position in the 2006–07 season, whilst being named Goalkeeper of the Year in the process.

 From 2008 to 2010, Berger represented Leixões S.C. in the Portuguese Primeira Liga.
 During his spell in Matosinhos, he played second-fiddle to Beto and Diego.

+Coaching career

+Berger retired in June 2020, aged 38.
+Subsequently, he worked as a goalkeeper coach, most notably with Chengdu Rongcheng F.C. in the Chinese Super League.

 Personal life

 Berger's younger brother, Markus, was also a footballer.